chtoucas/Narvalo.NET/docs/issues.md

 Narvalo.Fx
 ----------

-- Ensure that the default value of a monad is indeed the unit; if it is not the case, we will have to change our wording.
+- [High] All result-like types should have a default value of the same kind, all OK's or all NOK's; currently `default(Fallible)` and `default(Outcome)` are OK's but the others are NOK's.
 - T4: If the monad is nullable, check that we handle all null's.
 Auto-generate tests for null-guards.
 Affects only `Either<T1, T2>` <- we should check that the behaviour in Either.Shadowing is the same as in the auto-generated